"Dog doors for sliding glass doors" | "Patio Panels" | "Patio Dog Doors"

 Q: What is the anti-whoops feature that is included in all Patio Pacific Panel Doors?

-A: The anti-whoops feature is included in all Patio Pacific Panel dog doors.
-If you've mismeasured, you may be able to salvage the situation: To make your panel about 1" taller, you may purchase a height extension (or make your own using 1" x lumber).
-To make your panel slightly shorter you may trim the top flanges that accept the height extension with a hacksaw or a jigsaw with a metal cutting blade.
+A: The anti-whoops feature is included in all Patio Pacific doggie door for sliding door dog doors.
+If you've mismeasured, you may be able to salvage the situation: To make your sliding glass door with dog door about 1" taller, you may purchase a height extension (or make your own using 1" x lumber).
+To make your sliding glass dog door insert slightly shorter you may trim the top flanges that accept the height extension with a hacksaw or a jigsaw with a metal cutting blade.

 Q: Can the Patio Pacific Panel come with an electric door?